marcelofrau/mobility-platform-simulation/README.md

 npm start
 ```

+You can access the frontend on the url: http://localhost:3000/

 ## How to run backend

 **Note**: To run backend you must have a mongodb initialized on localhost and default port.